kpujjigit/sentry-issuegroup-build-validate/README.md

 1. **Rule Builder** – interactively add matchers and expressions to compose a fingerprint rule.
 The builder outputs a valid rule string that you can copy into your Sentry project settings.
 2. **Rule Validator** – paste one or many fingerprint rules and the validator will highlight each line in green (valid), red (invalid) or yellow (potential improvements).
 Hover over a rule to see a short explanation or suggestion.

-The implementation is completely client‑side and requires no build step.
-Open `index.html` in a browser to use it.
+The application is served via a small Node.js server that loads Sentry configuration from a `.env` file.
+The server also exposes a `config.js` endpoint consumed by the client to initialize Sentry.

 ## Running Locally